A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Introduction

-\item $E(x,t)$ increases with oscillation amplitude but is quadratic rather than linear in the input, which -- as we will see -- gives rise to interference phenomena.
-This fact permits to explain Tartini's third sound (which originates from nonlinearities) still working with a linear model.
+\item The function $E(x,t)$ depends quadratically on the sound amplitude.
+This nonlinear behavior -- as we will see -- gives rise to interference phenomena that allows, e.g., to explain Tartini's third sound regardless of the linearity of the underlying model.